swiftlang/swift-evolution/proposals/nnnn-package-creation.md

 # Alternatives considered

 The main alternative is to modify the behavior of `swift package init` such that it better caters to the creation of new packages from scratch.
 The advantage of this alternative is that it maintains the  API surface area.
 The disadvantages are that any changes to make it better for package creation are likely to make it confusing for transforming existing sources to package.
 More importantly, changes to the existing command may cause impact on users that have automation tied to the current behavior.

-For templates, the main alternative is to have the template be a full package directory that is copied instead of a configuration driven.
-The advantage of such alternative is that it would allow more flexibility in what the template may include, with the disadvantage is that it is more complex to implement given that it would require a mechanism for dealing with the variation across the different package types.
+For templates, the main alternative is to use a JSON file that describes how the package should be constructed.
+This would hone in the implementation as it is more finite what can be done with a JSON file.
+This was not selected in order to provide a better user experience, and greater flexibility with respect to including other files in a template.

 # Future Iterations

-In order to provide greater flexibility than what JSON can provide, a future version of SwiftPM could allow packages to be created in a procedural manner.
+In order to provide greater flexibility than what copying a Swift package directory can provide, a future version of SwiftPM could allow packages to be created in a procedural manner.
 SwiftPM could introduce new APIs that provide a toolbox of functionality for creating and configuration various aspects of packages, and could invoke Swift scripts that create new packages using those APIs.
 Such scripts could make decisions about what content to create based on input options or other external conditions.
 These APIs would also function when creating a Swift package from scratch, and or transforming existing sources into a Swift Package.